ahanapradhan/UnionExtraction/mysite/hqe/src/Readme.md

 3. Use the following command:
 `python3 -m hqe.src.main_cmd F4 Extract`  --> to extract for hidden Query F4

-The usage is:
+#### Usage:

-python3 -m hqe.src.main_cmd <QID> --> Will just execute the query in db and show the timing
+* python3 -m hqe.src.main_cmd <QID> --> Will just execute the query in db and show the timing

-python3 -m hqe.src.main_cmd <QID> Extract --> Will execute the query in db and then extract it using XPOSE, then show the timing profile
+* python3 -m hqe.src.main_cmd <QID> Extract --> Will execute the query in db and then extract it using XPOSE, then show the timing profile

+#### Workload:

 The following query keys are available for running the extraction experiments:

-Pure Union Queries: U1, U2, U3, U4, U5, U6, U7, U8, U9
+* Pure Union Queries: U1, U2, U3, U4, U5, U6, U7, U8, U9

-Algebraic Predicate Queries: A1, A2, A3, A4, A5
+* Algebraic Predicate Queries: A1, A2, A3, A4, A5

-NEP query: N1
+* NEP query: N1

-OJ Queries: O1, O2, O3, O4, O5, O6
+* OJ Queries: O1, O2, O3, O4, O5, O6

-Fusion Queries: F1, F2, F3, F4
+* Fusion Queries: F1, F2, F3, F4